Doct0rLekter/minesweeper/README.md

 The 'input_handler' module will be the focus of a lot of our future changes, as how you handle input is a critical part of building a full game.
 One of the first things we should consider doing, though, is making the error handling part of "handling input" a bit more robust.
 We don't want to slow down prototyping too much for this since nothing above represents even a near final state, but we also don't want to ignore such an important part of creating a fully formed piece of software until it's already complete.
 That just invites laziness right at the end.
 Speaking of ensuring we create a well-formed piece of software, next we will look at our very important 'test' module:

 '''

+    // Rust comes packaged with both unit testing and integration testing by default.
+With a simple command in its package manager 'cargo' we can run each of the below
+    // unit tests and receive a summary report.
+This is fantastic for Test Driven Development as it allows tests to be made the motive power of development right
+    // out of the 'box' so to speak.
     #[cfg(test)]
     mod test {
-        use super::*;
+        // Unlike our other 'use' import statements, this one brings most everything from the module tree into scope.
+Very convenient when you want to test everything use super::*;

+        // Each test below was created before the function they were intended to test.
+This is a part of the Test Driven Development cycle:
+        // understand a feature to be implemented, write a failing unit test for the intended functionality, and then write the code to make that unit test pass.
+        // From there, you refactor the code and re-run the test to make sure it is still working as intended!
+This is very similar to the 'Plan, Do, Study, Act'
+        // or PDSA cycle from the Toyota Production system.
         #[test]
         fn gets_input() {
             let state = game_loop::GameState::new();